 IP Team Behaviours Yes No Comments

 1. The particular skills and expertise of

 individual members are acknowledged by

 others on team

 2. With regard to each patient care plan, team members are clear about who is

 responsible for delivering which aspects

+responsible for delivering which dispects

 3. Team members share responsibility for

 logistics and discussions of team meetings

 (chairing, creating agenda, recording decisions, facilitating participation).

 decisions, facilitating participation).

-xii
+viii

-SI lls-Building for Interprofessional Collaborative Practice rtice in Com munity_base
+SI lls-Building for Interprofessional Collaborative Practice ctice in Com munity_hase

-ogress Report, May 21, 2010 chec in Colli mumiy-oase a read settings
+gress Report, May 21, 2010 LICE III COIII munity-base d Houlds Soldings

-l
+L

 4. Team members include the patient/client and family in decisions about care plan Yes No Comments 5.
 Team members advocate for the patient/client 6.
-Each team member shares accountability for team decisions and outcomes 7.
-Team members communicate the results of their analysis of patient and provide their expertise 8.
-Conflicts are addressed directly during the Yes No Comments meetings All members of the team attend team meetings regularly 10.
+Each team member shares accountability for team decisions and outcomes Team members communicate the results of their analysis of patient and provide their expertise 8.
+Conflicts are addressed directly during the Yes No Comments meetings 9.
+All members of the team attend team meetings regularly 10.
 All members of the team participate in discussions at team meetings 11.
 Team interaction exhibits inter-personal respect